 An example of such liability is a court case, only if the company loses the court case, contingent liability will actually be realized.
 In another example of contingent liabilities acting as a surety/guarantor on a loan and assuming the responsibility of paying it back in case of default may also be a case of contingent liability since if the principal debtor fails to pay you will be required to reimburse.

-Contingent liabilities are required to be disclosed, usually as a footnote to the balance sheet.
-If possibility of outflow of money or assets is remote then the disclosure may not be necessary.
+Unlike contingent assets, contingent liabilities are required to be disclosed as soon it can be estimated, usually as a footnote to the balance sheet.
+If the possibility of the outflow of money or assets is remote then the disclosure may not be necessary.

 There are two questions that need to be answered if a contingent liability is to be recorded with a journal entry: